Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Method

-\paragraph{Open-vocabulary detection finetuning.}\quad At the fine-tuning stage, our detection finetuning recipe follows previous studies~\citep{Zareian_2021_CVPR,gu2022openvocabulary, kuo2022fvlm, rovit}.
-During the training phase, we use the RoI-Align~\citep{he2017mask} feature as the detection embedding for each detected region.
+\paragraph{Open-vocabulary detection finetuning.}\quad At the fine-tuning stage, our detection finetuning recipe follows previous studies~\cite{Zareian_2021_CVPR,gu2022openvocabulary, kuo2022fvlm, rovit}.
+During the training phase, we use the RoI-Align~\cite{he2017mask} feature as the detection embedding for each detected region.
 We replace the fixed-size classifier layer with the text embeddings of base categories ($C_B$).
 The detection score $p_i$ is determined by calculating the cosine similarity between the region embedding $r_i$ and text embeddings of base categories ($C_B$) followed by a softmax operation.
 We prepend an additional background class embedding to $C_B$ and use the term ``background" to represent the background category.
 Any proposals that do not match to any base category annotations are treated as background during training.
 It is important that the text embeddings are computed from the same text encoder as from the image-text pretraining.
 During testing, we expand the text embeddings to include the novel categories ($C_B \cup C_N$), resulting in ($C_B \cup C_N$ + 1) categories including the background.
 We calculate the detection scores ($p_i$) as the cosine similarity between the region embeddings ($r_i$) and the expanded text embeddings.

-Apart from the detection embedding ($r_i$), we extract the VLM embedding~\citep{kuo2022fvlm} of region $i$ by RoI-Align at the last ViT backbone feature map.
+Apart from the detection embedding ($r_i$), we extract the VLM embedding~\cite{kuo2022fvlm} of region $i$ by RoI-Align at the last ViT backbone feature map.
 The VLM score ($z_i$) is calculated as the cosine similarity with the text embeddings of the combined categories ($C_B \cup C_N$).
-As we train the ViT backbone for detection tasks, there is a tendency to lose the pretrained image-text knowledge.
-Inspired by previous work~\citep{kim2023contrastive}, we use a separate frozen ViT backbone as an open-vocabulary region classifier at inference time to compute the VLM score $z_i$.

-To compute the open-vocabulary detection score (${s_i}^{\text{ens}}$), we ensemble the detection and VLM scores by geometric means~\citep{gu2022openvocabulary,kuo2022fvlm}.
+To compute the open-vocabulary detection score (${s_i}^{\text{ens}}$), we ensemble the detection and VLM scores by geometric means~\cite{gu2022openvocabulary,kuo2022fvlm}.
 The formula is as follows:

 Here, $\alpha, \beta$ are floats $\in$ $[0, 1]$ that control the weighting of base versus novel categories.
 The background score comes from the detection score ($p_i$) alone, because we observe the VLM score of ``background" class is often less reliable.